As U.S. election nears, efforts intensify to misinform, pressure voters

 "I'm worried they will actually scare some of the ex-offenders, people with felony records who can vote," said Cleveland, who added that there is confusion about felons voting because it is illegal in some states.
 In Ohio, 12 other states and Washington, D.C., felons who are not behind bars may vote.

-Some Ohio residents who decided to vote early to avoid long lines on Election Day said they were angry about the billboards.
+Some Ohio residents who decided to vote early to avoid long lines on November 6 said they were angry about the billboards.

 A few compared them with efforts in more than 30 states to impose new voting restrictions, such as requiring voters to produce a photo ID.
 Several photo ID laws have been tossed aside or delayed by courts.